-Another effective way of convincing organizations about the value of coaching is to present research.
+Another effective way of convincing organisations about the value of coaching is to present research.
 For example, the diagram below was compiled by US company Innovest:

 The research shows that, whereas an organization’s worth might be expected to be gauged through inspecting its financial records, such as profits and share price, 60–85 per cent of its true value resides in the cultural capital – intangible drivers like relationships, communication, retaining knowledge and skill, behaviour within the company and to the external community, sustainability etc.

-Various organizations including the Association for Coaching and CIPD publish relevant surveys from time to time, and these can be found through internet search engines.
+Various organisations including the Association for Coaching and CIPD publish relevant surveys from time to time, and these can be found through internet search engines.

 Case history: ROI of coach training at the NHS

 Since 2015 we have provided an extensive coaching and mentoring programme for the Royal Free London and several other NHS Trusts.
 The NHS has a robust system to measure staff satisfaction in place and the results of this reflect the return on investment in terms of positive change which the coaching programme has brought about.
 The process measures qualitative and quantitative results through identifying the areas where change needs to happen, and then designing questions which will accurately represent whether, and to what extent, changes have occurred.

 The questions asked of staff throughout the NHS cover a broad range of topics including equality and diversity, health and wellbeing, quality of appraisals and staff engagement.
 These questions and the results of the surveys are available on https://www.nhsstaffsurveys.com, where it can be seen that the Royal Free London’s scores have improved since the start of the coaching programme, as shown in the graph below:

 Caroline Mabey, Deputy Director of Organisational Development & Learning, concluded: